Enable Telnet Shell

 However let's not forget there is a md5 check for the compress data.

-, the md5 sum of our compressed data won't be the same with what's originally in art
+And by adding our command in product_id, the md5 sum of our compressed data won't be the same with what's originally in art partition

 meta data!